 Phone Booth is undoubtedly one of my favourite films of all time.
 Stu Shepard (Colin Farrell) is the arrogant married New York City publicist who has been cheating on his wife Kelly (Radha Mitchell) with Pam (Katie Holmes).
 While using a public phone booth to contact Pam, he is interrupted by a pizza delivery man, who attempts to deliver a free pizza to him, but Stu turns him away.
 As soon as Stu completes his call, the phone rings.
-Stu answers, to find that the caller, who knows his name, warns him not to leave the booth.
+Stu answers, only to discover that the caller knows him and orders him not to leave the booth.
 And so begins the ordeal with Stu now a virtual hostage to a sniper/caller lurking in the surrounding buildings.

 At this point it all goes very quiet, literally and metaphorically.
 Something dramatic has just happened.
 We have now entered the booth.
 His confession has moved the viewers from bystanders to fellow hostages.
 We are now more than sympathetic.
 As we listen in to the confession, we realise he is not confessing alone but as one who speaks on behalf of all of us.
 Stu’s life mirrors our own.